kenesparta/fullcycle-ratelimiter/README.md

 # 🏭 How it works?

-- At the moment of the first request, we store this by IP or by API key.
 - We have this structure to handle the requests:
   ```go
   // RateLimiter is a struct that implements rate limiting logic.